 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Quartz is a hard and crystalline mineral that consists of two oxygen and one silicone atom.
-It takes years to form this mineral under intense pressure.
-Quartz is the 2nd most abundant mineral found in Earth’s crust and is also considered to be the crystalline form of silicon dioxide.
-However, the process that forms quartz crystals is highly complex and requires immense pressure to form these crystals over the course of years.
+Quartz is a hard, crystalline mineral composed of two oxygen and one silicone atom.
+It takes years to form this mineral under extreme pressure.
+Quartz is the second most abundant mineral in the Earth’s crust and is thought to be the crystalline form of silicon dioxide.
+However, the process of forming quartz crystals is extremely complex, requiring immense pressure over many years.

-Quartz is a ubiquitous mineral.
-It forms under a huge span of mineral-forming conditions and can be found almost everywhere on Earth.
-It can be of igneous, metamorphic, and sedimentary origin.
-Quartz has the greatest amount of varieties.
-They differ by color, structure, and form of occurrence.
+Quartz is a mineral found almost everywhere.
+It occurs under a wide range of mineral-forming conditions and can be found almost anywhere on Earth.
+It can be igneous, metamorphic, or sedimentary in origin.
+Quartz has the greatest number of varieties.
+They differ in color, structure, and mode of occurrence.

-Today, you will learn the different geological environments of quartz crystals, and how these are formed in those locations.
+Today, you will learn about the different geological environments of quartz crystals and how they are formed in those locations.
 Moreover, you will also learn the chemical formulae that go behind creating these crystals.
-You will also learn the conditions necessary for the formation of quartz crystals at high pressures.
+You will also learn the conditions necessary to form quartz crystals at high pressures.

-If you are interested in checking out beautiful quartz crystals for sale you can find them by clicking here (Amazon link).
+If you want to check out beautiful quartz crystals for sale, you can find them here (Amazon link).

 How Quartz Crystals Are Formed?